 The Safety Culture Lab, operating out of Saint Mary's University under the supervision of Dr. Mark Fleming, comprises professionals and researchers sharing in interest in applied safety culture.
 Researchers tackle projects brought forth by partnerships with local and national organizations, as well as from the enthusiasm and creativity of the team's members.
 Recent work has included evaluating the metrics used in safety culture assessment spanning a wide range of hazardous industries.

 Dr. Mark Fleming

-Keri Harvey is a research assistant and lab manager at Saint Mary's University.
-She completed her BA Honours in Psychology at Saint Mary’s University in 2016, with a certificate in Human Resource Management.
+Keri is a student in the Master of Applied Health Services Research program at Saint Mary's University.
+Her master's thesis is a descriptive phenomenology on the use of patient safety climate surveys in practice.
+Keri completed her BA Honours in Psychology at Saint Mary’s University in 2016, with a certificate in Human Resource Management.